jyellick/obc-docs/glossary.md

 <tr>
 <td width="20%"><b>Public transaction</b></td>
 <td>
-Transactions with its payload in the open.
+A transaction with its payload in the open.
 Anyone with access to a chain network can interrogate the details of public transaction.
 </td>
 </tr>
 <tr>
 <td width="20%"><b>Confidential transaction</b></td>
 <td>
-Transaction with its payload encrypted.
-If the transaction is a deployment transaction, then all subsequent invocation transactions calling the chaincode deployed by the first transaction must also be confidential.
+A transaction with encrypted payload.
+If the transaction is a deployment transaction, then all subsequent invocation transactions calling that chaincode deployed must also be confidential.
 </td>
 </tr>
 </table>